ippontech/blog-usa/posts/ml-sagemaker.md

 ```

 Now train the model using the container and the training data previously prepared.
-A new instance will be created for training the model based on the training instance type provided.
-The trained model will be stored in the S3 location as a tar file so provide appropriate S3 location for storing the trained model.
-During the f
+Create a new instance for training the model, provide the instance type needed.
+The trained model is stored in the S3 bucket as a tar file so provide S3 bucket details.

 ``` python
 from sagemaker import get_execution_role